 What is Mindfulness?

-Regardless of whether those future/past musings were 'negative' or 'positive', being absorbed in them means we are effectively letting life pass us by without really noticing.
-Mindfulness is a programme that enables a person to awaken their awareness of life in its entirety and consequently develop a resilience towards the difficulties that we all face from time to time such as stress, pain, depression and anxiety.
+Being absorbed in thinking, regardless of whether the future/past musings are 'negative' or 'positive', means we are effectively allowing life to pass us by without recognising it.
+Mindfulness is a training programme/system which enables you to awaken your awareness of life in its entirety and consequently develop a resilience towards the difficulties that we all face from time to time, such as stress, pain, depression and anxiety.

 The mindfulness course we run is an eight week programme of lessons.
 Each lesson lasts approximately one hour and involves the formal and informal practise of mindfulness as well as an explanation of the seven attitudinal principles that one approaches mindfulness with.

 Over the duration of the course you will develop an understanding of how the regular discipline of mindfulness through meditation and informal mindful exercises can transform your ability to face life's difficulties with a genuine sense of calm and peace.

 Developing one's own personal meditation practice can be challenging if it is based on training from a book or online training alone.
 Learning to meditate with others can be even more enriching, especially as we can learn from others and evolve with others on this journey.
 Our drop-in mindfulness classes last for one and a half hours and involve both meditation and informal mindfulness, such as mindful movement, and we try lots of different kinds of meditation.

 The classes are run on a no-obligation drop-in basis incorporating MBSR (Mindfulness Based Stress Reduction) or MBCT (Mindfulness Based Cognitive Therapy) principles.
 Everyone is welcome to join the classes at any time regardless of experience.